There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 - Additional tasks – add-ons such as providing specific tax advice, IR35 reviews, providing references, etc.

-As you will see, there are many things to do when it comes to managing a company’s accounts.
+As you will see, there are many things to do when managing a company’s accounts.

 Example monthly accountancy fees